Kotlin/anko/doc/SQLITE.md

 ## Transactions

-There's a special function `transaction()` which allows you to enclose some operations in a single SQLite transaction.
+There is a special function called `transaction()` which allows you to enclose several database operations in a single SQLite transaction.

 ```kotlin
 transaction {